RieLoveChan/UniversalTwitterDownloader/README.md

 # Universal Twitter Media Downloader

 ## Overview
 This package contains a flexible solution to download all media (images and videos) from **any** Twitter/X account.
-The script accepts user input for the target account instead of being hardcoded to a specific user.
+The script accepts user input for the target account.

 ## ✨ Features
 - **Universal account support** - Works with any public Twitter account